eclipse-archived/ceylon-lang.org/documentation/tour/named-arguments.md

 since `Observer<T>` is contravariant in its type parameter `T`.
 If this doesn't make sense, please read XXX again.

-Of course, as we saw in Part 8, a better way to solve this problem might be to eliminate the `Observer` interface and pass a method directly:
+Of course, as we saw in the leg on [functions](../functions), a better way to solve this problem might be to eliminate the `Observer` interface and pass a method directly:

 <!-- lang: ceylon -->